deblnia/deblnia.github.io/content/posts/cs154-notes.md

 title: CS 154 Notes
 ---

 These are notes for CS 154, taught by Yanjing Li, Junchen Jiang, and Haryadi Gunawi.
-The code for the class can be found [here](https://github.com/deblnia/CS154).
+The code for the class can be found <a href = "https://github.com/deblnia/CS154" target = "_blank">here</a>.

 ## Lecture 21: Synchronization